Woo Bum-kon incident: Aftermath

+In March 2017, it was reported that director Na Hong-jin had plans to adapt the killings into a movie, after previously directing The Chaser, which was loosely inspired by serial killer Yoo Young-chul.
+Na clarified that he had no deadline for the project and that only a single screenwriter was working on the idea.

 Memorial

-In 2021, Oh Tae-Wan, governor of Uiryeong County, proposed a memorial park, by request of the victims' families in 2018.
-By April 2022, plans had begun to design a memorial park, and the monument's final design was completed in November 2023.
-The "Uiryeong 4.26 Memorial Park" (의령4.26추모공원) was officially opened on April 26, 2024, the 42nd anniversary of the attack.
+In 2018, a petition for a memorial was launched by Jeon Byeong-tae, whose 19-year-old son was killed in the incident.
+The petition received the backing of 3,000 people and was submitted to South Gyeongsang provincial authorities.
+Several additional petitions were forwarded to the National Petition to the Blue House throughout 2021 and in December of that year, Uiryeong County Governor Oh Tae-wan propose a memorial park in a meeting with Prime Minister Kim Boo-kyum.
+A committee was formed, which finalized the design of the park in 2022, reaching completion with the finalization of the main monument design in November 2023.
+With a ₩700,000,000 funding by the Ministry of the Interior and Safety, the "Uiryeong 4.26 Memorial Park" (의령4.26추모공원) was officially opened on April 26, 2024, the 42nd anniversary of the attack.
 The first proper public memorial service was held at 10 a.m. the same day.
 The park houses a memorial monument and tower, depicting two golden hands releasing a dove in to the sky.
 A wall with a list of victims carved into the side is situated directly behind the main monument, listing 56 deceased victims and another 34 injured.